canonical/lxd/doc/rest-api.md

 to make it easier for people manually using the API to figure out what's happening.

-In most cases, those will be called status and status\_code, the former being the user-friendly string representation and the latter the fixed numeric value.
+In most cases, those will be called status and `status_code`, the former being the user-friendly string representation and the latter the fixed numeric value.

 The codes are always 3 digits, with the following ranges:

  * 100 to 199: resource state (started, stopped, ready, ...)
  * 200 to 399: positive action result
  * 400 to 599: negative action result